Riot's LEC league partners with openly anti-LGBT sponsor, and Riot devs are furious

 The announcement, which praised Saudi Arabia’s NEOM project as a groundbreaking addition to its sponsorship lineup, rapidly faced criticism online, including messages of disappointment from prominent players, esports casters, and Riot Games devs alike.

 NEOM itself is the source of the controversy.
-The city is a creation of the Saudi Arabian government, conceived under a regime with a history of human rights abuses that include countless executions of LGBT and human rights advocates.
+The city is a creation of the Saudi Arabian government, conceived under a regime with a history of human rights abuses that include persecution of LGBT persons and other transgressions against human rights.

 According to The Guardian, a portion of the actual construction of the $500 billion futuristic city that boasts “better humans, better society” in its marketing is also taking place on land belonging to the Huwaitat tribe and forcibly displacing those currently living in that area.